“Three things in human life are important. The first is to be kind. The second is to be kind. And the third is to be kind.” — Henry James, 1902

 In Friday’s edition of the newsletter for premium subscribers (here’s how to become one), we’ll be discussing kindness and decency, and why it matters for today’s leaders.

-Together, we’ll explore the concept of kindness and its role in leadership.
+We explore the concept of kindness and its role in leadership.
 Do nice guys finish last?
-Join us for the discussion.
+Listen to Kindness on Timeless Leadership.

 And if you’re a premium member, you’ll have access to the discussion afterward.
 Sounds pretty nice, if you ask me.